dairefinn/dimworld/README.md

 ### Group planning

 The GOAP system gives an agent a goal and it figures out how to achieve that goal using its available actions.
 Because of this, it should be possible to have a planner which can control the goals a number of child agents have.
 For example, if a squad of agents want to attack a building, they could each be given separate goals which help this happen.
 One might keep watch from a distance, another might cover the back door, and another might go in through the front door.

-### Weapons

-The player can already use items from their inventory and the effects system allows for damage areas to be created in the world so the groundwork for this is already done.

 ### Vehicles